letmemad/omnistack11/README.md

 ```sh
 npm install
 ```
-This command will install all the dependencies
+Use this command to install all the dependencies